cblevins/sp23-dig-stud/_modules/tableau-public-3.md

 - Download the file [`airbnb-listings-denver-2022.csv`]({{site.baseurl}}/modules/airbnb-listings-denver-2022.csv) and save the file inside your `tableau-public` folder on your computer.
 - The data was downloaded from [Insider Airbnb](http://insideairbnb.com/about/).
 Take a few minutes to explore this site.
 What seems to be the attitude of the site's creators towards Airbnb?
 - Open Tableau Public and connect to the data file you just downloaded.
 - Take a look at some of the Fields (columns) in the dataset.
-What kind of information seems to be in here?
+What kind of information seems to be in here?h

 ## Analyze Your Data